vcgarnica/MSE_FindR/README.md

 The application is hosted at [https://garnica.shinyapps.io/MSE_FindR/](https://garnica.shinyapps.io/MSE_FindR/).

-`MSE FINDR` expands on concepts published in [Ngugi et al., 2011](https://apsjournals.apsnet.org/doi/abs/10.1094/PHYTO-08-10-0221) by incorporating additional post-hoc tests (also known as multiple comparison tests obtained from "agricolae," "emmeans," and "multcomp" R packages) and a variety of experimental designs commonly used in ecology and agricultural sciences.
+`MSE FINDR` expands on concepts published in [Ngugi et al., 2011](https://apsjournals.apsnet.org/doi/abs/10.1094/PHYTO-08-10-0221) by incorporating additional post-hoc tests (also known as multiple comparison tests obtained from `agricolae`, `emmeans`, and `multcomp` R packages) and a variety of experimental designs commonly used in ecology and agricultural sciences.
 It also improves on [Ngugi et al., 2011](https://apsjournals.apsnet.org/doi/abs/10.1094/PHYTO-08-10-0221) by incorporating the correct distribution and degrees of freedom for underlying post-hoc test used in primary study analysis.

 In its current version, `MSE FINDR` supports the extraction of $\hat\sigma^2$ for the following experimental designs: